tomasferrarisenda/automate-all-the-things-transcendence/README.md

 # ABOUT EXTERNAL-DNS & CERT-MANAGER

-For this Transcendence Edition, I'll assume you own a domian like "exmple.com" and have it hosted in AWS.
+For this Transcendence Edition, I'll assume you own a domian like "exmple.com" and have it hosted in AWS Route53.
 If you don't, go get yourself one before proceeding.
 <br/>

 We'll add these two new tools:
-- ExternalDNS will automatically provide a DNS entry on AWS Route53 for every ingress we create, like for example "argocd.example.com".
+- ExternalDNS will automatically provide a DNS record on AWS Route53 for every ingress we create, like for example "argocd.example.com".
 - Cert-Manager will take care of automatically requesting a SSL certificate to Let's Encrypt for our production frontend which will be hosted at the root domain "exmple.com".

 There is a new [route53.tf file](terraform/aws/route53.tf).
 In here there's an "aws_kms_key" resource.
 This resource **MUST be created in the us-east-1 AWS region**, so I suggest you use this region for everything so you don't run into issues.<br>